Florida Governor Ron DeSantis Announces Flags To Fly At Half Staff For Rush Limbaugh

 — Nikki Fried (@nikkifried) February 19, 2021

 Fried is the only Democrat to hold a statewide office.
-She released a video earlier in the week taking shots at DeSantis in a campaign-style video that casts the Republican as unempathetic amid the deadly coronavirus pandemic and beholden to Donald Trump.MORE NEWS: Woman Killed In SW Dade Hit And Run
+She released a video earlier in the week taking shots at DeSantis in a campaign-style video that casts the Republican as unempathetic amid the deadly coronavirus pandemic and beholden to Donald Trump.MORE NEWS: Palm Beach COVID Compliance Team Investigating DeSantis Event For Maskless Crowd

 Even though she did not announce a bid to challenge DeSantis for the governor’s mansion in next year’s election, it did set off more speculation and could accelerate the jockeying within a Democratic field considering a run against DeSantis.